Skip to main content

 • Always stay with your baby when they are on a high place, such as a change table.
 Always keep at least one hand on your baby.

-• Change diapers on the floor.
+• Change your baby’s diapers on the floor.

 • Put car seats, baby chairs and cribs on the floor instead of on a counter, bed or sofa.